Whirlwind (comics)

 Whirlwind (David Cannon) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Tales To Astonish #50 (December 1963).
 David Cannon belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
 He is a recurring antagonist of the superheroes Hank Pym and Janet van Dyne.
-He has also been known as Whirlwind and Human Top at various points in his history.
+He has also been known as the Human Top at various points in his history.

 Publication history

 David Cannon / Whirlwind debuted in Tales To Astonish #50 (December 1963), created by writer Stan Lee and artist Jack Kirby.
 He appeared in the 2007 Invincible Iron Man series.
 He appeared in the 2021 Sinister War series.
 He appeared in the 2022 X-Men Annual one-shot.
 He appeared in the 2023 Wasp series.
 He appeared in the 2023 Avengers Inc. series.